Grand Unification (Fightstar album): Background and recording

+Concept and lyrics

-Concept and lyricsGrand Unification is a concept album, which is influenced and based upon the anime series Neon Genesis Evangelion.
+Grand Unification is a concept album, which is influenced and based upon the anime series Neon Genesis Evangelion.
 The lyrics are loosely based on the personal experiences of lyricists Charlie Simpson and Alex Westaway, but the basic concept revolves around two people who experience the last few days of life before the end of the world.
 Westaway has explained that "[R]elationships and things we've actually experienced are involved, but the basic concept is about two people who experience the last few days of life as they know it before the world's ended.
 Neon Genesis and stuff.
 It's from a manga series called Evangelion, which is about angels that come down from heaven to wipe out human kind.
 It's related to that same kind of feeling, that only chosen people survive, and the world becomes a better place afterwards."

 The album starts with sleeping and ends with waking up, portraying the subsequent events in between taking place in a dream state.
-The band have stated that because of this, they had more licence on a lyrical front, while the ethic of the subjects related to the modern day.
+The band have stated that because of this, they had more agency on a lyrical front, while the ethic of the subjects related to the modern day.
 The single "Waste a Moment" was written about the 2005 London bombings, which in the context of the album is told from a personal perspective, yet in a surreal setting.
 The band have admitted though that the concept was not initially intended.
 Despite the fact that the track "Lost Like Tears in Rain" was lyrically based around the Evangelion story, the band only realised connections throughout the songs towards the end of recording.
+The track "Lost Like Tears in Rain" contains the line "It's Neon Genesis" to support the band's interest in the anime series.
 Simpson explained that "[I]t starts with 'To Sleep' and ends with 'Wake Up', so it went in this big cycle.
 We never intended that to happen until we looked at the album and thought 'Oh, shit, it works like that'.
 That's the only way I would have done it.
 I wouldn't want to sit down and think, 'Let's write a concept record'.
 I was only happy because it naturally evolved."